kvarak/dnd/docs/_Folk/gnome.md

 - **Languages**.
 You know Common and Gnomish.
 The Gnomish language is renowned for its technical treatises and its catalogs of knowledge about the natural world.

 - **Artificer's Lore**.
-Whenever you make an Intelligence (History) check related to magic items, alchemical objects, or technological devices, you have advantage.
+Whenever you make an *History* check related to magic items, alchemical objects or technological devices, you have advantage.

 - **Tinker**.
-You have proficiency with tinker's tools.
-Using those tools, you can spend 1 hour and 10 gp worth of materials to construct a Tiny clockwork device (AC 5, 1 hp).
+Gain the skill *Engineering - Tinkering - Gnomish tinkering* and all its prerequisites.
+Using a set of tinker's tools, you can spend 1 hour and 10 gp worth of materials to construct a Tiny clockwork device (AC 5, 1 hp).
 The device ceases to function after 24 hours (unless you spend 1 hour repairing it to keep the device functioning), or when you use your action to dismantle it; at that time, you can reclaim the materials used to create it.
 You can have up to three such devices active at a time.

   When you create a device, choose one of the following:

 -  -- ***Bouncing Boots***.
 A pair of metal-reinforced boots with multiple coils and a ratchet-system between a steel innersole and a leather-bottomed outer sole, bouncing boots are guaranteed to add a spring to anyone’s step.
 Using them requires unlocking them by hand and jumping upwards to ‘prime them’.
-Six seconds after landing, the timed ratchet releases and the coils unwind violently, propelling the wearer 15 feet.
-A successful untrained Athletics (Dexterity) check against DC 10 allows the wearer to guide this sudden movement in any direction desired; otherwise the jump occurs in a random direction.
+Six seconds after landing, the timed ratchet releases and the coils unwind violently, propelling the wearer 15 ft.
+A successful *Acrobatics* check against DC 10 allows the wearer to guide this sudden movement in any direction desired; otherwise the jump occurs in a random direction.
 Colliding with a solid object larger than the wearer during a jump results in 1d6 points of damage.
 When the user lands, he must spend his next round relocking the boots.
-Failure to do so results in another 15-foot jump the next round.
+Failure to do so results in another 15 ft jump the next round.

 -  -- ***Clockwork Toy***.
-This toy is a clockwork animal, monster, or person, such as a frog, mouse, bird, dragon, or soldier.
-When placed on the ground, the toy moves 5 feet across the ground on each of your turns in a random direction.
+This toy is a clockwork animal, monster or person, such as a frog, mouse, bird, dragon or soldier.
+When placed on the ground, the toy moves 5 ft across the ground on each of your turns in a random direction.
 It makes noises as appropriate to the creature it represents.

 -  -- ***Fire Starter***.
-The device produces a miniature flame, which you can use to light a candle, torch, or campfire.
+The device produces a miniature flame, which you can use to light a candle, torch or campfire.
 Using the device requires your ***action***.

 -  -- ***Music Box***.
 When opened, this music box plays a single song at a moderate volume.
 The box stops playing when it reaches the song's end or when it is closed.

 -  -- ***Shield, Retractable***.
 Due to the ingenuity of gnomes, the retractable shield has come from the depths of imagination to the reality of the battlefield.
 Though it initially appears to be the size of a buckler, the retractable shield can be expanded with the pulling of a release key.
 Upon release the fans that make up the retractable shield spread out and become a large shield.
 Retractable shields require one minute to retract to their original state and this is done by turning the key until the fans that make up the shield lock into place.

 -  -- ***Shield, Widowmaker***.
 This strange, gnomish device appears to be an ordinary shield with pyramidlike protrusions around the periphery.
 The shield works similarly to a bear trap in that, when the shield is struck and the character releases the trip-cord, it snaps shut.
 Thus, if an opponent misses the bearer of a widowmaker shield by two or less on an attack roll, the character may choose to release the trip-cord and have the shield attempt to close on the opponent’s weapon.
 The opponent must make a Dexterity save (DC 10) or have the item they were wielding become trapped in the shield’s grip (Strength check DC 10 to break the widowmaker’s grip).
 If the opponent was using his bare fist to strike at the character with the widowmaker and they fail their save, their hand becomes trapped instead.
 Once a widowmaker shield is triggered the character loses the AC bonus from the shield.
 A widowmaker shield takes one minute to reset.
 </div>